overhide/overhide/docs/overhide.js.md

 *overhide.js* is the JavaScript client interface to the *overhide* system.

-The intent is that an app developer does not have to couple their app to specific libraries--other than *overhide.js*--to use the *overhide* system.
+Its intent is to be an all-encompassing library enabling access to all features of the *overhide* system.

 ![overhide.js detail](images/overhidejs.png)

 *Application code* and *tooling* are written against the *overhide* interface.

-The *overhide* interface is made concrete by [*overhide.js*](https://github.com/JakubNer/overhide.js)--or other implementations.  [*overhide.js*](https://github.com/JakubNer/overhide.js) is brought in by *application code* as a dependency.
+The *overhide* interface is made concrete by [*overhide.js*](https://github.com/JakubNer/overhide.js).  [*overhide.js*](https://github.com/JakubNer/overhide.js) is brought in by *application code* as a dependency.

-Interacting with public ledgers--to the extent that is needed by *overhide* is abstracted by the interface.
-For example the *web3*, *shapeshift*, and *?*, interfaces modeled.
-The application customer interacts with their [*wallet*](docs/glossary.md#wallet) of choice--if any--which injects necessary bits for *overhide.js* to detect its presence and leverage on behalf of the *application code*.
+[*overhide.js*](https://github.com/JakubNer/overhide.js) depends on [oh$.js](https://github.com/overhide/overhide-remuneration.js) to abstract interaction with public ledgers--to the extent that is needed by *overhide*.
+For example the *web3*, [*overhide-ledger*](https://ohledger.com), and *?*, interfaces modeled.
+The application's customers interact with their [*wallets*](docs/glossary.md#wallet) of choice, whose interfaces to *overhide* are normalized with [oh$.js](https://github.com/overhide/overhide-remuneration.js).

+[*overhide.js*](https://github.com/JakubNer/overhide.js) is injected with [oh$.js](https://github.com/overhide/overhide-remuneration.js) which targets ledger credentials an app user wants to use when authorizing with *overhide*.
+The [keybiner](glossary.html#keybiner--keyrings) is an optional cache of ledger credentials; caching credentials between sessions with user-chosen passwords.
+The [keybiner](glossary.html#keybiner--keyrings)--if used--provides ledger credentials from it's cache to [oh$.js](https://github.com/overhide/overhide-remuneration.js).

+Hence a user of some *application code* uses their wallet of choice, with some or all credential cached through [keybiner](glossary.html#keybiner--keyrings).
+[Keybiner](glossary.html#keybiner--keyrings)--having a user-chosen password--is human friendly on a daily basis.
+Regardless, the user's ledger credentials make their way to [*overhide.js*](https://github.com/JakubNer/overhide.js) through [oh$.js](https://github.com/overhide/overhide-remuneration.js).